phwl/elec3608-lab/labs/lab3-brjmp/README.md

 ![rvisa](rvisa.png "rvisa")

-Note the Makefile executes ```python testbench.py -t -s``` so it steps one clock cycle after each return entered in the console.
+Note the Makefile executes ```python testbench.py -t -s``` so it steps one clock cycle after each return is entered in the console.
 If you change this to ```python -t```, it will execute the entire program.
 The ```-s''' option is often helpful for debugging.

 Verify you can correctly execute ```test2.s``` (listed below).
 This is done by typing ```make test2.out```.
 Explain what this program does and